richo/zephyros/README.md

 ### Special Thanks

+- To [@pd](https://github.com/pd), for all the great ideas and help in the beginning
+- To [@muescha](https://github.com/muescha), for the constant flow of feature requests, pull requests, and bug reports
 - To everyone.
-    - You're great!
+You're great!

 ### License